riebling/HoloRenderMQTT/README.md

 ### Cursor
 This is for fun, an artifact of the Origami tutorial; a donut shaped cursor in the direction of headset gaze, will track surfaces of 3d virtual objects or room mesh Spatial Mapping - coupled with `WorldCursor.cs` script and the World object (described later) can give us the location of something when a control gesture is detected.
 The fun part: set the object or surface on fire when clicked
 ### Avatar
 (Avatar, Drone, Fire, Line objects are similar) - a parent object that has as it's children the default Unity3d avatar ("Ethan"), a canvas to display coordinates, and importantly, the `ObjectController.cs` script.
 Position information updates the parent, thus updating the child (whatever flavor object it might be), moves the canvas along with it.
-Can be turned on or off.
+A setting 'Draw Trajectories' in it's Object Controller script (described later) controls rendering of line segments as the object is moved
 #### Canvas
 Canvas object for drawing text. (other objects have similar Canvas children) Used to draw coordinates 'next to' 3d objects
 ### Drone
 Similar to Avatar.
-The GameObject is a bit heavy weight in terms of memory requirements, we could maybe do with a less complex drone, but this gives spinning blades, collision physics, sound "and everything".
-Other drone designs are available in the DronePak from which this came
+A 3d model of a Crazyflie drone, with attached canvas for coordinate display.
+### Skeleton
+A stick figure skeleton made up of colored lines connecting various dots: leftHead, rightHead, torso, leftArm, rightArm, leftLag, rightLeg, leftFoot, rightFoot.
+Renders skeleton coordinate data from OpenPose.
+This object gets cloned once for each body detected by OpenPose by SkeletonFactory (see below)
 ### World
 This handles things like the room mesh for Spatial mapping, and other top level scripts like
- * `ObjectLibrary.cs` - interprets requests for movement and sends them to appropriate objects.
+ * `ObjectFactory.cs` - interprets requests to instantiate and delete the various (Avatar, Drone, etc.) objects.
 Lists available movable objects.
  * `GazeGesturemanager.cs` - handles the airTap 'clicked' gesture.
 Other controllers (Vive) code should reside here.
  * `WallCommands.cs` - what happens if the room mesh Spatial Mapping surface is clicked?
 Fire, of course!
 #### SpatialMapping